JakubSzuber/test-project/README.md

 write something about which and how Gitops deployment models ware implemented (push-base and pull-based)

+write something about which git branching strategy is used in this repo (probably feature branches)

 create github kanban "Project" and write about it on readme

 A pull request with prefix "dev_" is recommended to contribute to the repo.